witnessmenow/Spotify-Diy-Thing/README.md

 ### Flash the Project

+Flash the project directly from your browser [here](https://witnessmenow.github.io/Spotify-Diy-Thing/WebFlash/) (Chrome & Edge only)

+or

-Install from the Arduino IDE, no changes are needed to the code.
-Web flash version coming soon!
+Install from the Arduino IDE, no changes are needed to the code

 ### WiFiManager